seatable/seatable-api-php/docs/Base/Api/BigDataApi.md

 Move Rows to Big Data Backend

-Use an sql-like where clause to select the rows that should be moved into the big data backend.
-Big data backend has to be activated in this base.
+Select a view to move its rows to the big data backend.
+Note that the big data backend must be enabled in this base.

 ### Example